IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/open_case_web_internal.md

    **Client reference:** include if available

    **Case Contact number:** include if available

+   ##  **Add team memebers:** You can add your team members to your case.
+Note: Team members can only be added before your submit your case and not after

 ### 4. Click **Submit Case**, case is automatically created